mattikl/redux-list-reducer/README.md

 On the one hand using object identity instead of external IDs feels more correct, ot the other using IDs can make things much simpler.

-I will continue playing with this idea and learning more, but can say nothing at the where this project is going.
+I will continue playing with this idea and learning more, but can say nothing at the moment where this project is going.
 Comments and ideas welcome.

 ### TODO